lordsainath/BackendSCS/Readme.md

 - multiple types- custome,built-in, thirdParty middlewares

 - first we created custom middleware using use
-- we installed third party middleware which is morgan.we required morgan
+- we installed third party middleware which is morgan. we required morgan
 - expressServer.use(morgan('dev'));

 - if we have to create a middleware for specific route we have to pass in the route also provide a three arg.